 Stubai Glacier Ski Resort Austria

 Stubai Glacier is the largest glacier ski area in Austria.
-Known locally as the Stubaier Gletscher, the resort is snow guaranteed for skiing & snowboarding from September to May.
+Known locally as the Stubaier Gletscher, the resort is snow guaranteed for skiing & snowboarding from mid-October to May.
 Loads of off-piste freeride options in winter combine with top class lifts & facilities to make Stubai a first-rate ski resort.

 Stubai Glacier is located south of Innsbruck, from where day trips are possible to the mountain, but the ski resort's size is deserving of a multi-day visit as part of a broader exploration of this sensational ski region.
+The awesome local Stubaital ski resort of Schlick 2000 is included on Stubai Glacier multi-day passes of 4-days or more and provides the perfect location for skiing on 'bad weather' days up on the glacier.

 Pros & Cons for Stubai Glacier Ski Resort